Sweets & Desserts

 Some sweets to sample are yemas, candied egg yolks; tocino del cielo, a rich caramel-topped custard; almendrados, almond biscuits; dulce de membrillo, quince jelly; tortas de aceite, round, flat cakes; pan de higo, fig roll; piñonate, pine-nut sweet; pestiños, fried dough, and at Christmas time, the famous mantecados, polvorones and roscos of Estepa (Sevilla).

-Visit our recipe section to find some dessert and sweet recipes that you can try at home.
+Visit our recipe section below to find some dessert and sweet recipes that you can try at home.

 See and Do